Treatment for Severe Menstrual Pain and Cramps

 Migraines are painful, severe headaches that can keep you from performing normal activities, much like severe menstrual cramps.
 While there’s no single cause of migraines, there are things that can trigger them, like stress, anxiety, bright lights, or the hormones that control your menstrual cycle.

 If you think you’re having migraine headaches, or your typical migraine symptoms change, please come in and talk to us.
-We can’t cure your migraines, but there are options to treat them, including some types of hormonal birth control, blood pressure medicines, seizure medicines, antidepressants, or even Botox injections.
+We can’t cure your migraines, but there are options to treat them, including some types of hormonal birth control, blood pressure medicines, seizure medicines, or antidepressants.
 The most important part of treating menstrual migraine is that you come in and speak with us so we can help you identify the triggers and select the best kind of treatment for you.

 Menstrual Pain Relief to Try at Home